EasyG0ing1/Syphon/README.md

 /Applications/Syphon.app/Contents/MacOS/Syphon LinkFile=~/mylinks.txt
 C:\Program Files\Syphon\Syphon\Syphon.exe LinkFile=mylinks.txt
 ```
 The program will save the links into its own location and will use them to populate the drop down list at program launch.
+You can delete your txt file after the import is complete.

 ___
 I threw this project together over a weekend, and there are certainly areas that could use improvement, so feel free to create an issue or a pull request if you have any thoughts, concerns or wish to contribute.